Teach your developers about access control vulnerabilities

-Broken access control was the fifth most common vulnerability type in The OWASP Top 10 2017 list.
+Broken access control was the fifth most common vulnerability type in the OWASP Top 10 2017 list, and number one in OWASP Top 10 2021.
 Since this can be a massive security issue, prevention is crucial.
 There are several ways to detect access control flaws, source code analysis and vulnerability scanning being among them.
 We’ve gathered some of the subcategories of broken access control below, but there are many more.
 To dive deeper into what these are and how to prevent them, check out our blog post.

 Direct object references